Search for celebrities on Ancestry.com!Mildred Virginia Hearn

 Ms. Colville was a native of Cohasset, Massachusetts, and obtained a nursing degree from New England Baptist Hospital.
 She went on to work in the intensive care units at Massachusetts General Hospital and the hospital at the University of California, San Francisco, family members said.
 She later worked as a ski patrol nurse on the ski slopes at Killington, Vermont.

-Ms. Colville married and moved to the Bay Area, residing in Portola Valley with her family for the past nine years.
+Ms. Colville marriage and moved to the Bay Area, residing in Portola Valley with her family for the past nine years.
 She returned to school at the University of California, Berkeley, and earned a business degree in 1988, relatives said.

 She was active in the Portola Valley community, volunteering in the classroom, with Windmill Preschools and with the Portola Valley School Foundation.
 Ms. Colville was also a communicant at St. Denis Church and enjoyed membership in the Renew group there, relatives said.